Maximon9/mechcommit/README.md

 ### Stop button

--   while the extension is running, and the timer hasn't finished, you can click on the "MechCommit Cog Wheel" icon button again to stop the automatic commit process.
+-   While the extension is running, and the timer hasn't finished, you can click on the "MechCommit Cog Wheel" icon button again to stop the automatic commit process.

 ## Known Issues